Pharmacy Contraception Service (PCS)

 Blood pressure and BMI checks

-Before supply of an OC can be made, in some cases, a blood pressure reading and a BMI, will need to be recorded, according to the PGD protocol.
+As combined oral contraceptive supplies will require the person’s blood pressure and BMI, and in some cases, certain requests for oral EC supplies may require consideration of weight or BMI, before a supply can be made, a blood pressure reading and a BMI, will need to be recorded, according to the PGD protocol.

-Blood pressure, a BMI reading, or an individual’s height and weight can be provided by the person accessing the service and may be accepted where the pharmacist feels this is clinically appropriate.
+Blood pressure, a BMI reading, or an individual’s height and weight can be provided by the person accessing the service and may be accepted where the pharmacist or pharmacy technician feels this is clinically appropriate.
 Any self-reported measurements will need to be recorded as such.

-Where BMI and blood pressure measurements are performed within the pharmacy, these can be conducted by the pharmacist as part of the consultation or by suitably trained and competent pharmacy staff in advance of the pharmacist consultation.
+Where BMI and blood pressure measurements are performed within the pharmacy (not in DSPs), these can be conducted by the pharmacist or pharmacy technician as part of the consultation or by suitably trained and competent pharmacy staff in advance of the consultation.

 The provision of a blood pressure check (clinic check) should be carried out in line with NICE guidelines.